Veluthil/Image-Watermarking-App/README.md

 # Image-Watermarking-App
 The app allows to add a custom watermark to the provided image file, then name it and save it to the chosen directory.

-This Python project uses Tkinter, Pillow and Matplotlib libraries to create GUI and all of the features.
+This Python project uses Tkinter, Pillow and Matplotlib libraries to create GUI and all the features.

 GUI layout:
 -----